 We recognise the importance of clear and consistent classroom routines, high expectations for learning and behaviour and a rewards and sanctions system which is explicit and applied consistently for all.

 Our Behaviour Policy is based upon positive reinforcement with a focus on the choices pupils make.
-Positive choices are acknowledged and rewarded whilst poor choices are discussed and if not improved, pupils receive sanctions as laid out in the school’s Behaviour Policy.
-Our policy promotes self-regulation and reflective thinking and aims to provide pupils with the tools to learn from their experiences.
+Positive choices are acknowledged and rewarded, for example with Class Dojo, certificates and verbal praise.
+Poor choices are discussed, verbal warnings are issued and, if the behaviour is not improved, pupils receive sanctions as laid out in the school’s Behaviour Policy.
+Our policy promotes self-regulation and reflective thinking, including through our MindUP programme, and aims to provide pupils with the tools to learn from their experiences.

 At Horsenden Primary School we follow the 6 ‘Golden Rules’ which can be found in each classroom, as well as in the playgrounds: